Chinese Catholic Bishops' Conference: Background

-CCBC History
+History

 The Chinese Catholic Bishops' Conference was created in 1980 (along with the Chinese Church Administrative Committee), following the Third National Conference of the Chinese Catholic Church.
 With some of the Chinese Catholic Patriotic Association's roles given to these new bodies, it was envisioned that the CCPA would be a connection between church and government, with the Chinese Catholic Bishops' Conference representing the bishops and the Chinese Church Administrative Committee would handle the internal affairs of the church, and in turn by led by the Chinese Catholic Representatives Conference.
 On 3 June 1980, the CCBC issued A Decision Concerning the Reaffirmation of the Clergy's Faculties to Administer the Sacraments.
 This decision was a response to a 1978 document issued by the Vatican Congregation for the Evangelisation of Peoples, which in light of the lack of priests and bishops in China which the Vatican deemed licit, granted special latitude to priests in administering the sacraments in mainland China.
 In contrast to the Vatican position, the CCBC's decision stated that "every cleric's faculties to administer the sacraments must be approved by the bishop having ordinary power or the local diocesan leader."
 The CCBC decision also restricted foreign missionary work, requiring that "[t]he faculties to administer the sacraments or to engage in missionary work of a cleric who is visiting China from abroad must be granted by the bishop having ordinary power or the local diocesan leader."